AuroraArc/qubit-feature-analysis/README.md

 Despite the current limitations, the exploration of relationships between qubit features and error rates holds promise for mitigating error in quantum computations.
 Future studies can build upon these findings, incorporating more extensive datasets and refining models to enhance predictive capabilities.

 ## Conclusion
-In conclusion, while the present study reveals limitation in predictive power, it lays the groundwork for future investigations.
+In conclusion, while the present study reveals limitations in predictive power, it lays the groundwork for future investigations.
 Addressing these limitations and refining methodologies could be crucial for advancing our understanding of the intricate relationships between qubit features and error rates in quantum computing.

 ## References
 [1] “What Is Quantum Computing?”
 Caltech Science Exchange, https://scienceexchange.caltech.edu/topics/quantum-science-explained/quantum-computing-computers.
 Accessed 6 Dec.
 2023.